seregazhuk/seregazhuk.github.io_old/_posts/2018-02-15-reactphp-filesystem.md

 $filesystem = \React\Filesystem\Filesystem::create($loop);
 {% endhighlight %}

-It is a sort of factory for all other object that we may need: files and directories.
-To get an object that represent a file we can use `file($filename)` method, which returns a promise that fulfills with the contents of the file:
+It is a sort of factory for all other objects that we may need: files and directories.
+To get an object that represents a file we can use `file($filename)` method, which returns a promise that fulfills with the contents of the file:

 {% highlight php %}
 <?php